spdk/spdk.github.io/development.md

 ~~~

 If prompted for a password, remember that it is the password from the `HTTP
-Password` section of the GerritHub settings.
+Password` section of the Gerrit settings.
 If you enabled the git credential
 helper, you'll only be prompted once.

 <a id="integration"></a>